 Today, those who celebrate Christmas carry on the tradition of giving to others for the joy of giving.
 Many believe that the Christmas holiday has become so commercialized that there is no longer the altruistic purpose behind the practice of giving.
 As you buy gifts and give during Christmas, do so in the spirit of etiquette and the Golden Rule of doing unto others as you would have them to do unto you.

 Christmas is the number one card-selling holiday of the year.
 The phenomenon that began around 1822 in America caused the Superintendent of Mails to declare that he would have to hire an additional sixteen mailmen in order to handle the delivery of the handmade Christmas greetings.
 By the year 1843 London was producing and selling commercialized Christmas cards.
 Most of these cards were costly.
-Regardless, people loved the idea and Christmas cards are still immensely popular to date.
+Regardless, most people loved the idea and Christmas cards are still immensely popular to date.

 Don't forget to mail yours out with a special handwritten greeting for that extra personal touch.
 You might want to buy some extra cards to send out when you remember people you forgot to put on your list.